 If they cannot be objectively measured, they are not KRs.
 Numbers form an integral part of the key result.
 Do note that key results are results & not activities/tasks.
 Again, the key lies in limiting the number of KRs in the 3-5 range, against every objective.

-Ask these questions to ensure your KRs are being set up the right way.
+Ask these questions to ensure you are writing effective OKRs:

 - Does the Key Result adhere to SMART?
 (Specific, Measurable, Actionable, Relevant, Time bound)

 - Is the KR a result and not just another task/activity?

 - Does the KR help in achieving the objective it belongs to?

 - Is there a timeline identified for the KR?

 - Does the KR belong to either a stretch or an operational goal category?

 - Is the KR important enough to appear in the top 5 KRs for the objective?

 Although there is no one size fits all template that works for all possible use cases, there is a generally acceptable way of phrasing OKRs.
 You are now probably writing effective OKRs but do they fit the below ‘template’?

 We plan to succeed in ______________________ , as measured by ___________, ____________ and ____________.
 We plan to achieve this by _________